-University Fire Prevention Personnel may impose, a fire watch/monitor or other precautions judged to be necessary for the duration of the fire protection systems interruption.
+University fire prevention personnel may impose a fire watch/monitor or other precautions judged to be necessary for the duration of the fire protection systems interruption.

 Any cost associated with special requirements, precautions or equipment and/or university charges related to the interruption of fire protection systems are the responsibility of the person responsible for coordinating the work.

-Anyone not authorized to and tampers with fire alarm or sprinkler systems will be subject to severe internal consequences and potentially criminal charges.
+Any unauthorized person who tampers with fire alarm or sprinkler systems will be subject to severe internal consequences and potentially criminal charges.